Skip to content

 audio_config = AudioConfig(filename=input_file) if input_file is not None else AudioConfig(use_default_microphone=True)

-STEP 3: Initialize the speech recognizer and connect event handlers:
+STEP 3: Initialize the speech recognizer and connect event handlers.

 main.py